anshuman725/ScheduleZ-App/README.md

 ## To run this project on your machine
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 ~~~
  1. Clone this repo
  2. Open the terminal in the folder